Home / Articles / US stocks vs. a broker

 You want exposure to US stocks.
-One road is Binance's tokenized stocks; the other is a traditional broker — a regular brokerage account.
+One road is Binance's US stocks; the other is a traditional broker — a regular brokerage account.
 Which do you take?
 This piece doesn't talk one up and the other down.
 It lays out the facts across six angles — barrier to entry, cost, what's available, funding, regulation, and who each suits — so you can match them to your own situation and pick the road that actually fits you.

 First: these are two different things